Retirement & Tax Planning Answers

 These adjustments are typically modest (2–4%), but they compound across a multi-year plan and can shift the defensible Roth conversion size, capital gain harvest target, and IRMAA management threshold.

-• The doubled standard deduction (would roughly halve).
+• The roughly doubled standard deduction was made permanent.

-• The QBI (Qualified Business Income) deduction for pass-through entities.
+• The QBI (Qualified Business Income) deduction for pass-through entities was made permanent.

 SECURE 2.0 Provisions Continuing to Phase In